mydogjavascript/final_project/README.md

 #### Items needed in the Google Slide Presentation for Segment 1

 ✓ Selected topic
-✓ Reason why they selected their topic
+✓ Reason why we selected our topic
-✓ Description of their source of data
+✓ Description of source of data
-✓ Questions they hope to answer with the data
+✓ Questions we hope to answer with the data